n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 #### 4.3: Reph ####

-"Reph" must be moved from the beginning of the syllable to its final position.
-Because Malayalam incorporates the `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this final position is immediately after the base consonant and any subjoined (below-base consonant or below-base dependent vowel) forms.
+"Reph" or "Repha" must be moved from the beginning of the syllable to its final position.
+Because Malayalam incorporates the `REPH_POS_AFTER_MAIN` shaping characteristic, this final position is immediately after the base consonant.

   - If the syllable does not have a base consonant (such as a syllable based on an independent vowel), then the final "Reph" position is